Why is Data Recovery so Important?Posted By: Helen Wednesday 22nd August 2018Tags: data recovery, data strategy, it support

 This blog investigates the importance of data recovery and the benefits of this within your business.
-By offering a real life scenario we aim to help companies understand both the importance of adopting a data recovery strategy and the cost implications attached when there isn’t one.
+By offering a real life scenario we aim to help companies understand both the importance of adopting data recovery solutions and the cost implications attached when there isn’t one.

 Your morning should begin like this:

 Ok, so let’s start from the top.
 You arrive at work and a coffee is placed upon your desk just as the PC is booting up (of course this is standard here at LaneSystems)!
 After a couple of sips and a bit of rooting around you easily access all of the relevant information required to be able to carry out duties.

 You arrive at work and a coffee is placed upon your desk just as the PC is booting up (still standard at LaneSystems)!
 After a couple of sips and a bit of rooting around it starts to become clear that something isn’t quite right.
 As you continue to search for specific data it dawns on you that actually, the important information you require access to has vanished.

 The missing data is intrinsic to your daily routine.
 From here, you sit back for a second and take a sip of the hot coffee that has cooled down just enough for it not to burn.
 You gather your thoughts before reaching for the phone in order to contact your IT Support Partners.

 You frantically search through any and every file available whilst asking all staff members sitting in close proximity if they can help.
 Your coffee goes cold and your body temperature and heart rate increase as the realisation sets in that all of the necessary data required to do your job is no longer available.